kennydn99/cv-application/README.md

+# CV Application

+In this project I will be creating a small application where users can input their information and generate a CV/résumé.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.